-We don’t get our first proper visual of the asteroid until 1:23:43 when the astronauts on the two shuttles spot it for the first time after they’ve been slingshot around the Moon, and the asteroid is anything but spherical, not even potato-shaped, but elongate with a ragged tail.
+We don’t get our first proper visual of the asteroid until 1:23:43 when the astronauts on the two shuttles spot it for the first time after their slingshot around the Moon, and the asteroid is anything but spherical, not even potato-shaped, but elongate with a ragged tail.

-Certainly it’s nothing like any of the images of asteroids we’ve ever seen from real space missions.
-More like a monstrous metal kraken from Hollywood movies of old, this asteroid was deliberately given an evil attitude; we even hear its sinister tone when the crew first descends to the asteroid’s surface.
+It’s nothing like any of the images of asteroids we’ve ever seen from real space missions.
+Like a monstrous metal kraken from Hollywood movies of old, this asteroid was given an evil attitude; we even hear its sinister tone when the crew first descends to the asteroid’s surface.

-But we see a shape model early on, at about 0:45:00, that gives us the outline.
+We see a shape model early on, at about 0:45:00, that gives us the outline of the asteroid.
 In a draft script it’s described as “a huge, craggy mass surrounded on all sides by a debris cluster of rock and ice“.

-The fact that it’s so craggy and icy and shrouded in a coma is somewhat perplexing, as if the writers couldn’t decide whether they wanted it to be an asteroid or a comet (but definitely modelled on a sea creature) — but we know there are small bodies that blur the lines between asteroids and comets, so-called active asteroids, so let’s assume, for now, that it’s something like that.
+The fact that it’s so craggy and icy and shrouded in a coma is somewhat perplexing, as if the writers couldn’t decide whether they wanted it to be an asteroid or a comet, but we know there are small bodies that blur the lines between asteroids and comets, so-called active asteroids, so let’s assume it’s something like that.

-I appreciate you may be thinking that I’m taking all this way too seriously, after all it’s only a movie — but it is actually very interesting.
-And the size of Texas comparison has now crossed over into the real scientific community and is being used in descriptions on real asteroid missions to give us more of an idea of how big a particular asteroid is.
-However, there needs to be some consensus on how the size of Texas (or other state) is compared to the asteroid to make it meaningful (i.e. (i), (ii) or (iii) above).
+I appreciate you may be thinking that I’m taking this way too seriously, after all it’s only a movie, but it is very interesting.
+And the “size of Texas” comparator has now crossed over into the real scientific community and is being used in real asteroid missions to give us a way of visualising how big a particular asteroid is.
+But there needs to be a consensus on how the size of the particular landmass being used is being interpreted (i.e. is it (i), (ii) or (iii) above).